ConservationInternational/ShinyCam/README.md

 To run this app from RStudio, open server.R or ui.R and click 'Run App'.

 To run from the command line, do R -e "shiny::runApp('~/path/to/this/directory')"

+### Server-side
+Rshiny and ShinyCam can run on a server.
+If you are interested in doing this please let us know.
+We generally feel at this time (summer 2018) we need to build out the software some more, fix some bugs and make things more effiicent.